cmu-delphi/delphi-epidata/docs/api/covidcast_times.md

 Every observation in the COVIDcast Epidata API has two dates attached:

 * `time_value`: The time the underlying events happened.
-For example, for a data source that reports on COVID test results, the time value is the date the results were recorded by the testing provider.
+For example, when a data source reports on COVID test results, the time value is the date the results were recorded by the testing provider.
 * `issue`: The date the estimates were *issued*.
 For example, a COVID test result might be recorded on October 1st, but it may take several days for that report to be collected, aggregated, received by Delphi, and added to our database.
-The date Delphi makes the data available is the *issue date*.
+The *issue date* is when Delphi makes the data available.

 For example, consider using our [doctor visits signal](covidcast-signals/doctor-visits.md), which estimates the percentage of outpatient doctor visits that are